wp-plugins/nextgen-gallery-z-cropper/readme.txt

 == Description ==

-Definition: NextGEN ZCropper is plugin that resizes and crops(!) your pictures while uploading.
+Definition: NextGEN ZCropper is a plugin that resizes and crops(!) your pictures while uploading.
 It will always match your selected width and height, trying to display as much as possible of the original image.
-Why: I found several people like me requesting an instant crop functionality for NextGEN Gallery Images (not the thumbnails).
+Why: I found several people like me requesting an instant crop functionality for NextGEN Gallery Images (not only the thumbnails).
 Here it is ;) Any feature requests: Go to http://vogelundstrauss.de/blog
 Required: This plugin requires [Alex Rabe's](http://alexrabe.de/) - [NextGEN Gallery Plugin](http://wordpress.org/extend/plugins/nextgen-gallery/)

 To report bugs/give feedback/request support, please visit the vogelundstrauss.de/blog [wordpress plugin support](http://vogelundstrauss.de/blog).